JT992/clocktower-homebrew-stuff/scripts/README.md

 ## The Self is a Prison

 This script features the Neurologist, the most experimental and powerful of my homebrew characters.
-The Neurologist wires together the minds of two good players each night, so that they wake together, giving them easy confirmation.
+The Neurologist wires together the minds of two good players each night so that they wake together, giving them easy confirmation.
-Beware the fatal mistake though: choose an evil player: and they learn who you are!
+Beware the fatal mistake though: choose an evil player, and they learn who you are!

 **Complexity**: really quite